-Many professional soccer players wear TRUsox that you can use as a second layer to cover your blisters.
-They reduce the friction and tight grip by keeping your skin on the inside of the boot and sock safe.
+Many professional soccer players wear TRUsox, which you can use as a second layer to cover your blisters.
+They reduce friction and tight grip by keeping your skin safe inside the boot and sock.

 - Add extra protection layer with non-slip pads

 - Come with a comfortable cushion

 - Made with specialized technology that’s great for agility and speed

 - TECHNOLOGY: TRUsox patented INEXtech helps you change direction quicker, maximizing…